alorte/alorte.github.io/about.md

   - /about
 ---

-I am an Assistant Professor at the  [O'Neill School of Public and Environmental Affairs](https://oneill.indiana.edu/index.html) at Indiana University, a Faculty Research Fellow at the [National Bureau of Economic Research](https://www.nber.org/), and a Community Development Research Fellow at the [Federal Reserve Bank of St.Louis Institute for Economic Equity](https://www.stlouisfed.org/community-development/staff-directory#cd-research).
+I am an Assistant Professor at the  [O'Neill School of Public and Environmental Affairs](https://oneill.indiana.edu/index.html) at Indiana University, a Faculty Research Fellow at the [National Bureau of Economic Research](https://www.nber.org/), and a Community Development Research Fellow at the [Federal Reserve Bank of St.Louis](https://www.stlouisfed.org/community-development/staff-directory#cd-research).
 My current research is in the areas of health and crime.
 Below are some examples of my work in progress.

 In Progress
 ======